buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/bundling.md

 - `sourceMap` controls source-map generation. `true` generates the source-maps, `false` does not.
 Defaults to `false`

 :::note
-If you're changing `contracts.path` to something non-default, be sure to also change [the `HEDERAS_CONTRACTS_RELATIVE_PATH` config](../configuration.md) value so that Strato itself knows how to locate and compile your sources and have the synthetically defined classes (eg. `ContractRegistry`) generated.
+If you're changing `contracts.path` to something non-default, be sure to also change [the `HEDERAS_CONTRACTS_RELATIVE_PATH` config](../configuration.md) value so that Venin itself knows how to locate and compile your sources and have the synthetically defined classes (eg. `ContractRegistry`) generated.
 :::

 For further guidance, please see the [demo repo rollup.config.js](https://github.com/buidler-labs/hsj-rollup-demo/blob/main/rollup.config.js) which makes use of this rollup plugin with in-browser compilation turned on.